EliLillyCo/LillyMol/docs/python/LillyMolPython.md

 If you don't want molecules with valence errors, use the valence_ok() method to check each molecule and skip those having an invalid valence.

-A more pythonic way of reading structures should be implemented.
-Maybe something like
+A more pythonic way of reading structures is available as
 ```
-  with Reader('/path/to/file.smi', FileType.SMI) as reader:
+  with ReaderContext('/path/to/file.sdf') as reader:
     for mol in reader:
       for atom in mol:
         ...